dscleaver/dscleaver.github.com/index.md

 ---
 layout: page
-title: Hello World!
+title: Leave it to Me Programming
-tagline: Supporting tagline
+tagline: Growing and learning all the time
 ---
 {% include JB/setup %}